thapamanisha/portfolio/README.md

 # portfolio
-This is my first repository.
-It has my portfolio.
+This is my first repository, made for my portfolio.